Do you want to know the difference between a buck and a doe?

 3. Health Concerns

-Males may be more prone to testicular cancer and should be neutered if it’s not a breeding stock.
+Males may be more prone to testicular cancer and should be neutered if it’s not breeding stock.

 Females face a high risk of uterine cancer and should be spayed if not kept for breeding purposes.